ShawnDriscoll/PyMapGen/README.rst

 * **pyttsx3 2.90**

-   MapGen speaks in Zira's voice (her voice comes with Windows).
+   PyMapGen speaks in Zira's voice (her voice comes with Windows).
 Can be changed to a different voice in the source.

 * **colorama 0.4.4**